toki-plus/AB-Video-Deduplicator/README_en.md

 ## 📂 My Other Open-Source Projects

+-   **[AI-Trader-For-MT4](https://github.com/toki-plus/ai-trader-for-mt4)**: A revolutionary open-source framework that transforms a Large Language Model (LLM) into an autonomous trading agent for the MetaTrader 4 (MT4) platform.
 -   **[Auto USPS Tracker](https://github.com/toki-plus/auto-usps-tracker)**: An efficient USPS bulk package tracker for e-commerce sellers, featuring anti-blocking scraping and formatted Excel report generation.
 -   **[AI Mixed Cut](https://github.com/toki-plus/ai-mixed-cut)**: A groundbreaking AI content re-creation engine that deconstructs viral videos into a creative library and automatically generates new, original videos using a "Deconstruct-Reconstruct" model.
 -   **[AI Video Workflow](https://github.com/toki-plus/ai-video-workflow)**: A fully automated AI-native video generation pipeline, integrating Text-to-Image, Image-to-Video, and Text-to-Music models to create AIGC short videos with one click.